This scenic route showcases the pumpkin-orange hues of fall foliage.

 Different definitions of autumn

-"Astronomical autumn" begins with the autumnal equinox and ends with the winter solstice.
-In the Northern Hemisphere, that is from around September 22 to about December 22, though it varies from year to year.
+The autumnal equinox is the beginning of "astronomical autumn," which ends with the start of winter.
+In the Northern Hemisphere, that is from around September 22 to about December 22, though it varies from year to year, according to the NOAA.
 In the Southern Hemisphere, the season runs from about March 20 to June 21.
-Some cultures, however, consider the equinox to be the midpoint of the season.

 Weather forecasters and some countries define the season as "meteorological autumn" by the three months in which the weather changes.
 In the Northern Hemisphere, this is September, October, and November.
 In the Southern Hemisphere, meteorological autumn occurs in March, April, and May.

-For the continental United States, autumn temperatures average 53.9 degrees F (12.2 C) — an 18-degree (10 degrees C) drop from average summer temperatures.
+For the continental United States, temperatures during autumn (September through November) average 53.5 degrees Fahrenheit (11.9 Celsius), according to the NOAA — an 18-degree (10 degrees C) drop from average summer temperatures.
 Average autumn temperatures range from a high of 72.7 F (22.6 C) in Florida to a low of 26.7 F (minus 2.9 C) in Alaska.

 Why do leaves change color?

-In response to chilly temperatures and fewer daylight hours, leaves stop producing green-tinted chlorophyll, which allows them to capture sunlight and make energy.
+In response to chilly temperatures and the changes in daylight, leaves stop producing green-tinted chlorophyll, which allows them to capture sunlight and make energy.
 Because chlorophyll is sensitive to the cold, certain weather conditions like early frosts will turn off production more quickly.

 Meanwhile, orange and yellow pigments called carotenoids — also found in orange carrots — shine through the leaves' washed out green.
-The red color in some leaves comes from anthocyanins, which unlike carotenoids, are only produced in the fall.
+The red color in some leaves comes from anthocyanins, which unlike carotenoids, are only produced in the fall, according to the State University of New York College of Environment.
 They also give color to strawberries, red apples, and plums.
-[Image Gallery: A Rainbow of Fall Leaves]

 Autumn is generally regarded as the end of the growing season.
 Also known as the harvest season, autumn ushers in a time of celebration for many farming cultures when they gathered in their crops.